8MW Biogas Cogeneration to Power Food Industry Facility

-Counterpointe Sustainable Real Estate (CounterpointeSRE), a leading sustainable real estate finance company, announced today it has provided $18 million in financing to JBS Food USA secured by non-ad valorem tax assessments on a 425,000 square foot food processing facility in Plainwell, Michigan.
+Counterpointe Sustainable Real Estate (CounterpointeSRE), a respected leader in sustainable finance, announced today it has provided $18 million in financing to JBS Food USA secured by C-PACE non-ad valorem tax assessments on a 425,000 square foot food processing facility in Plainwell, Michigan.
 Proceeds will be used to acquire and maintain an 8MW cogeneration system fueled by onsite biogas capable of providing 100% of the facility’s energy demands.
 As an approved capital provider in Michigan’s Commercial Property Assessed Clean Energy (C-PACE) program, CounterpointeSRE provided long-term non-recourse financing to JBS Foods USA, a subsidiary of leading global food company JBS S.A..

 “JBS Foods USA is committed to a more sustainable future, and the CounterpointeSRE financing will help us meet our commitment to achieve net-zero greenhouse gas (GHG) emissions by 2040,” said Jim Mullin, head of energy procurement at JBS Foods USA.
 “By developing this biogas energy system, we are able to reduce our grid consumption, add resiliency to our site and reduce our carbon footprint.”

 The owner-occupied beef processing complex consists of heavy production, packaging, warehousing, cold storage and service buildings on 425 acres.
 On location for over 95 years, the operations support the local community by employing 1,000 workers and partnering with 700 producers.

 The combination of the biogas tax credits, PACE funding, and peaker-plant operational strategy will deliver economics that far exceed what is customary for these types of projects.